SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/ADAS_Overview.md

 **Artificial Intelligence in ADAS**

-  - In the context of ADAS, Artificial Intelligence refers to computational methods that enable systems to learn from data, recognize patterns, make predictions, and improve performance without being explicitly programmed for every scenario.
+  - In the context of ADAS, Artificial Intelligence refers to computational methods that enable systems to learn from data, recognize patterns, make s, and improve performance without being explicitly programmed for every scenario.

 So, how does AI help us in our project?